Sawall-Lab/Lab_management/5_Live_coral_measurements/3D_Models/3D_Models_Agisoft_Metashape_Pro.md

 <h4 id="Batch_Processing_to_Generate_Model">Batch Processing to Generate Model</h4>

-The next four jobs (Optimize Alignment, Build Point Cloud, Build Mesh, Refine Mesh) are being lined up to run automatically after the prior job is completed.
+The next four jobs (Optimize Alignment, Build Point Cloud, Build Mesh/Model, Refine Mesh/Model) are being lined up to run automatically after the prior job is completed.
 This is not necessary and you can run the jobs one at a time if desired – to do so, simply skip to step 6 after each job (Note: all 4 jobs still must be run).

 1. Workflow -> Batch Processing -> Select “Align Photos” -> Remove.
 2. Add -> Job Type -> Optimize Alignment (default parameters) -> Ok.